As the president why did I

 Louisiana Purchase would be profitable.

-She he previously talked openly about the alligator pelts
+She had previously talked openly about the alligator pelts

-that she exported from Charleston Harbor to Europe.
+that she exported from Charleston Harbor on the East Coast to Europe.
 The harbor was open to the

-at the time that I was the president (it prevents corruption) so I had not bothered to keep up
+during the time I was the president (it prevents corruption) so I had not bothered to keep up

 with the grand total.
 I knew it was in the range of a couple hundred thousand